hereandnow/node-breed/README.md

 ## About

-Breed is a Helper Module which makes working with types and typeof easy as easy as it should be.
+Breed is a Helper Module which makes working with types and typeof as easy as it should be.

 You are even able to extend Breed with your own Functions.